 Learn your Enneagram type in less than 5 minutes

 As you embark on the journey of understanding your leadership style, you may feel overwhelmed by all of the possible profiling methods and Enneagram leadership types.
 To make your life a little bit easier, let the FAST Enneagram Test guide you in finding your personality type by asking you 36 brief questions.

 Additional resources and readings on the Enneagram system

 - The 9 Types of Leadership: Mastering the Art of People in the 21st Century Workplace by Beatrice Chestnut

 - The Road Back to You: An Enneagram Journey to Self-Discovery by Ian Morgan Cron and Suzanne Stabile

 - The Enneagram in the Workplace: Better insight into yourself and others by Oscar David

 Daniel Goleman, author of “Emotional Intelligence,” believes that leadership is a fluid practice that can be approached strategically.

 Problems at work arise all the time.
-And like water adapting its shape to every form, Goleman thinks that executive leaders should adjust to different leadership styles as different situations dictate.
+And like water adapting its shape to every form, Goleman thinks that executive leaders should adjust to different leadership styles as different situations and issues dictate.